 All reported data is passed through an automatch process, with manual matching where it is deemed cost efficient to do so.
-Currently, a production value of approximately £5 is cost effective.
 We continue to review the appropriate threshold levels to ensure an optimal balance between cost and accuracy.

 There is a separate licence for the BBC Studios Global iPlayer.
 This is apportioned and distributed as a standard UK streaming service.
 The basis of revenue allocation was reviewed in November 2017 by the Distribution Committee.